Jointly Modeling and Clustering Tensors in High Dimensions: Model and problem

-One unique challenge in modeling tensor data is the inherit high-dimensionality of the problem.
-In tensor data analysis, the number of free parameters is usually much larger than the number of observations.
-To enable model estimation and improve interpretability in such high-dimensional scenarios, it is imperative to employ effective dimension reduction assumptions that exploit the unique structures of tensor objects.
+One unique challenge in modeling tensor data is the inherent high-dimensionality of the problem, and it is often imperative to employ effective dimension reduction assumptions that facilitate estimability and interpretability.

-\textbf{Low-rankness on $\bU^*_k$.} We assume that $\bU^*_k$, $k\in[K]$, admits a rank-$R$ CP decomposition structure \citep{Kolda2009tensor}, in that,
+\textbf{Low-rankness on $\bU^\ast_k$.} We assume that $\bU^\ast_k$, $k\in[K]$, admits a rank-$R$ CP decomposition structure \citep{Kolda2009tensor}, in that,